 Do you have a solid relationship with your financial institution?
 If so, you may be able to work with a loan officer that can get you qualified for one of their mortgage products.

-You may also be able to walk into a bank and qualify for a competitive financing offer without the assistance of a broker due to your strong credit history and overall financial situation.
+You may also be able to walk into a bank, credit union, or other direct lender and qualify for a competitive financing offer without the assistance of a mortgage broker if you have a strong credit score and overall financial situation.

-The mortgage broker will shop around to land you the best deal, but some of the major banks may be excluded from their options.
-Reasoning: following the latest housing market collapse, some of the major banks stopped working with mortgage brokers and will only entertain applications submitted directly by customers.
+The mortgage broker will shop around to find you the best interest rates, but some of the major banks may be excluded from their loan options.
+Reasoning: following the latest housing market collapse, some major banks stopped working with mortgage brokers and will only entertain applications submitted directly by customers.

-It depends on the purchase price of your home and how much cash you have at your disposal.
-But keep in mind that mortgage brokers are paid at closing, and you may be able to roll these costs into the loan.
+It depends on the home purchase price and how much cash you have at your disposal.
+But keep in mind that mortgage brokers work on commission and are paid at closing.
+However, you may be able to roll these closing costs into the mortgage loan.

-While this may seem like a hefty amount, it beats settling for a loan with a steep interest rate since chances are you’ll spend a lot more in interest over time than you would have to pay the broker.
+While this may seem like a hefty amount, it beats settling for a mortgage with a steep interest rate since chances are you’ll spend a lot more in interest over time than you would have to pay the mortgage broker.

-In some instances, the mortgage broker may be able to find a lender that will pay their commission.
+In some instances, the mortgage broker may find a mortgage lender that will pay their commission.
 If so, you won’t be responsible for paying anything out of pocket.